mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol witness set
 : Given a declaration that a type conforms to a protocol, the protocol witness set is the set consisting of the protocol witness for each declared requirement of the protocol.
+  * There is only one protocol witness set for a given declaration that a type conforms to a protocol.
-  * The protocol witness set is immutable.
+  * The protocol witness set for a  is immutable.
+It does not
   * If the protocol has no declared requirements, the protocol witness set is empty.
-  * Inherited requirements of the protocol are irrelevant to determination of the protocol witness set.
+  * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.
   *